 Harvard-Thorndike Electrophysiology Institute and Arrhythmia Service

-Research studies include the basic science and clinical investigation of risk stratification for sudden cardiac death.
+Research studies in the Harvard-Thorndike Electrophysiology Institute and Arrhythmia Service include the basic science and clinical investigation of risk stratification for sudden cardiac death.
 The Institute has developed novel strategies such as T-wave alternans heterogeneity tests that allow simultaneous conduction and recovery to be assessed as a marker of risk.
 Other studies include epicardial and endocardial mapping to assess arrhythmogenic substrate, pericardial delivery of antiarrhythmic, anti-ischemic and angiogenic factors and prevention of sudden cardiac death in coronary artery disease with ablation techniques and substrate mapping.
-A collaboration with non-invasive imaging is developing cutting-edge imaging methods to define the electrophysiologic substrate of ventricular arrhythmia.
 The Institute's facilities include an animal laboratory for whole animal experimentation in arrhythmogenesis.